 Speed and cost priority.
 Strong performance on structured tasks at a fraction of Pro's cost.
 The production workhorse for high-volume Google AI deployments.

 DeepSeek's releases did more to reshape frontier model economics than any other development in the period.
+The V3.2 release marks a major leap forward.

 General-purpose LLM with Mixture-of-Experts architecture — 671B total parameters with ~37B active per forward pass.
 Near-frontier performance at training costs that triggered industry-wide efficiency reanalysis.